NPTP/RaylTime/README.md

-# RAYLTIME
+# RaylTime

-##### Simple real-time ray tracer with text-based level editor
+##### Simple real-time interactive ray tracer with text-based level editing

 ## Ongoing to-dos for this project (This section to be removed on completion)

 - Get pixel colours array in raytrace.cpp to be contiguous in memory rather than std vector dynamic implementation?
-- Draw closer objects first, stop when you've got a colour (do we need to bring back point squared distance??).
-Perhaps also set a default draw distance and add ability to change view distance (use max_t values, should increase performance, make it changeable) -> then add it to readme below.
+- Set default draw distance and add ability to change view distance (use max_t values, should increase performance, make it changeable) -> then add it to readme below.
 Maybe make light fall off with distance so it looks like it "fogs out" into darkness instead of just cuts off.
+All light intensity fall-off using the t-values in blinnphong (use linear: ((-1/max_distance) \* t + 1))
-- Point light intensity fall-off using the t-values in blinnphong (use linear: ((-1/max_distance) \* t + 1))
+- Add a light "radius" property (in the `Light` object itself) such that there is a falloff of brightness further from the light.
+Light objects require radius in constructor.
+Make that default value in read_level.h cover a radius of 1.5 grid tiles (i.e. covers about 9 tiles altogether when placed in the center).
+Quite usefully, this also means that we can skip all the intersection checks etc in `blinn_phong_shading_aabb.cpp` when `t_to_light > light.radius` or whatever.
-- UI: show "Show bounding boxes: ON/OFF", "Bounding box tree depth: _", and "Raytrace recursion depth: _".
+- UI: show "Show bounding boxes: ON/OFF", "Bounding box tree depth: _/\<max_depth\>", "Raytrace recursion depth: _", and "View distance: _".
+Maybe also show level/file name?
 - Have the AABB tree constructor find a "global" maximum depth of the tree, and use this to limit the box vis tree depth and UI should tell you what the limit is.
 - Support collision using the AABB tree (box around camera) (bring back box->intersect(box) code).
 Set to some value like double the distance to image plane.
 - One of the todos is moving sdl2.dll into the build folder automatically if it's not already there.
 Use the existing 32/64 env check at the top of main.cpp to know which dll to use.
 Helpful sample code: